 Rotorua New Zealand

-There are a lot of free spots where you can view this, or you can visit a purpose built facility like Hells Gate and experience your very own mud spa.
-Isn’t that a kids dream?
-To bathe themselves in mud, and the mud is this area is known for its healing properties.
+There are a lot of free spots where you can view this, or you can visit a purpose-built facility like Hells Gate and experience your very own mud spa.
+Isn’t that a kid’s dream?
+To bathe themselves in mud, and the mud in this area is known for its healing properties.

 You will find a great range of family accommodation in Rotorua, from budget to luxury, so whatever you choose, ensure there is enough in your budget for the wide array of adventure activities here.